temujin9/mezovy/locations/faerie lands/sundown lands.md

 - More planes allows layering, which allows protection against casual Plane Shift
   - Drow Demesnes: awarded to higher witchlords, shaped to their pleasure (via a magic object which an immutable and irremovable part of the plane)
   - Mirror Realm: intentionally confusing/branching, mutable to chose portals at her pleasure
-  - Infinite Towers: matryoshka doll of strange tower-like realms, always leading "upward"
+  - The Infinite Palace: matryoshka doll of strange tower-like realms, always leading "upward"
   - The Oubliette: dead magic realm where prisoners (or at least their soul gems) are kept
 - More space takes full ritual
 - More doors or other traits just takes 4 hours apiece, probably something she'd do anyway